One-inch Tactics

 “This is a little jarring, considering the 3D visuals are sharp.”

-“It's streamlined and simplified, bringing everything back to PD1 level, with cutesy chibi designs that enhance the tabletop wargaming aesthetic.”
+“It's streamlined and simplified, bringing everything down back to PD1 level; it's cutesy chibi stuff, without elaborate briefings, and plays at this tabletop wargaming aesthetic.”

 “The music is a nice smooth jazz.”

-“Your three-mission veteran is going to have the same performance as the new recruit.”
+“Your 3-mission veteran is going to have the same performance as the new recruit.”